-While we can certainly help you design your custom cabinet and let you know what shelves you’ll need and what to store on them, we don’t handle installations or assembly.
+While we can certainly help you envision your custom cabinet and let you know what shelves you’ll need and what to store on them, we don’t handle design, installation, or assembly.
 For that type of work, we would call in an outside specialist, handyperson or other professional who has skill in that area.
-For moving furniture, we usually call on laborers to assist us.
+For moving furniture, we call on laborers to assist us.

 Are you certified?

-The founder and CEO of Custom Living Solutions, Joshua Zerkel, is one of the first professional organizers in the nation to become certified through the Board of Certification of Professional Organizers (BCPO), and the rest of the CLS team is trained directly by him.
+The founder and CEO of Custom Living Solutions, Joshua Zerkel, is one of the first professional organizers in the nation to become certified through the Board of Certification of Professional Organizers (BCPO).
 What this means is that BCPO has verified that we’ve completed a minimum of 1250 hours of Professional Organizing work, along with completing a minimum of 250 hours of related professional development, culminating with a comprehensive exam.
 Currently, this is the most rigorous certification program available in the Professional Organizing industry.

 What are your business hours?

 We strive to work with your schedule and availability.
-We are regularly available for sessions from 9 AM to 5 PM, Monday through Saturday, and we offer other evening and weekend sessions by appointment.
+We offer evening and weekend sessions by appointment.

 Do you have any minimum hours that a session must last?

-Our typical session is three hours in duration.
+Our typical session is 90 minutes in duration.
 That gives us enough time to define a project for the day, make some headway, and tidy up when we are completed.
-Shorter sessions tend to not accomplish very much, and sessions longer than three or four hours tend to leave clients exhausted.
+Shorter sessions tend to not accomplish very much, and longer sessions tend to leave clients exhausted.